 When the folks at Staples noticed that I occasionally post my feedback from a product that I’m using (like these laptop bags), they asked if I would be willing to try some specific products and give them some honest feedback.

-I mentioned that we only review products that we actually need/use ourselves, and that we are currently in the market for an HP printer/scanner to replace our trusty old HP printer and an even older Canon scanner in our home office.
+I mentioned that we only review products that we actually need/use ourselves.
+I also said that we are currently in the market for an HP printer/scanner/copier to replace our trusty old HP printer and an even older Canon scanner in our home office.

 They sent us a WiFi printer to try out!

-It’s the HP Photosmart 6520 Wireless Printer/Copier/Scanner.
+It’s the HP Photosmart 6520 Wireless All-In-One Printer.
 (It also sends and receives faxes without using a phone line.)

-Jim and I are in love with this printer.
+Jim and I are in love with this multifunction printer.
 It does everything we want… and more.

 Here’s our review…

-The hardest thing about this printer was getting it out of the box… literally!
+The hardest thing about this WiFi printer/scanner/copier was getting it out of the box… literally!

 It was taped so heavily, there were actually instructions on how to untape everything and get the printer out of the box safely.